 When you arrive at First Station, it will probably be busy with tourists.
 Anywhere in Switzerland that is accessible by cable car brings with it the hoards of summer tourists that don’t like hiking but want the views.
 First is no exception and actually encourages these types of tourists with attractions at their station such as a traditional Swiss-style restaurant where you can grab lunch before heading out on the short hike to Bachalpsee.

 There is also a pretty epic viewing point called the First Cliff Walk.
-This cliff-walk (albeit touristy) is actually pretty wild, and for me to admit that given how touristy it seems is tough.
-The railed, walkway winds along the edge of the cliff, as you walk seemingly on a suspended path until you reach the big ‘cliff walk’.
-Here you venture out onto a platform, almost walking the plank pirate-style.
-You can see through the floor and of course enjoy the incredible views all around you if you can’t bear to look at the giant drop below you.
+This cliff-walk (albeit touristy) is actually pretty cool, and for me to admit that given how touristy it seems is tough.
+The railed walkway winds along the edge of the cliff, as you walk seemingly on a suspended path until you reach the big ‘cliff walk’.

 There is also a zipline and other activities at the top of First including the option to Go-Kart or Scooter back down the hill instead of taking the cable car.

-THE HIKE FROM FIRST TO BACHALPSEE
+FAULHORN HIKE FROM FIRST TO BACHALPSEE

-This part of the Faulhorn hike takes you from First to Bachalpsee with a moderate incline of only 188m over the 3km journey.
-It is a popular route, as to how often can you enjoy an alpine lake above 2000m incline in the Swiss Alps after having only walked for an hour.
 Lots of tourists accept the challenge and make the short hike out to the lake.
 Having said that, I went in the peak of summer and even then it wasn’t too crowded and was a good family-fun vibe on the trail and at the lake.
-There’s plenty of room and plenty of lake for everyone.
+There’s plenty of room and plenty of lakes for everyone.

 Although it is a simple section of the Faulhorn Hike, you are surrounded by the epic mountainscape for the entire journey.
-There are many moments too beautiful to pass by and the 1-hour journey took us 2-hours as we stopped all too often to take it in.
+There are many moments too beautiful to pass by and the 1-hour journey took us 2 hours as we stopped all too often to take it in.
 I advise you to do the same.
 Enjoy your surroundings because this is truly one of the most beautiful regions on the planet.

-BACHALPSEE LAKE
+REACHING BACHALPSEE LAKE

-After an hour journey from First, we finally turned the corner to reveal the Bachalpsee Lake.
+After an hour’s journey from First, we finally turned the corner to reveal the Bachalpsee Lake.
 Wildflowers almost breached the path and probably would have if not for the steady stream of tourists enjoying the lake.
 With a backdrop of glacial mountains and perfectly still water, this was a truly idyllic location.

-There are no cafes, restaurants or buildings to ruin the view, just a beautiful lake in the Swiss Alps.
+There are no cafes, restaurants, or buildings to ruin the view, just a beautiful lake in the Swiss Alps.
 The Lake is actually two lakes although often it may be joined.
 In the winter this entire region is definitely joined as it is covered in a thick layer of snow.

 Boys being boys, we decided it would be a great idea to jump into the lake without testing the temperature.
 Bad idea!
 It was damn freezing and I was out of that water quicker than I was in it!
 It took me the whole afternoon to warm up.